pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 // AllocationMode describes whether a ResourceClaim gets allocated immediately
 // when it gets created (AllocationModeImmediate) or whether allocation is
-// delayed until it is needed for a Pod (AllocationModeDelayed).
+// delayed until it is needed for a Pod (AllocationModeWaitForFirstConsumer).
 Other modes
 // might get added in the future. type AllocationMode string

 const (

-<<[UNRESOLVED pohly]>>
-This probably should be "WaitForFirstConsumer", for consistency with volumes and because it is clearer what the claim is waiting for.
-<<[/UNRESOLVED]>>

-	// When a ResourceClaim has AllocationModeDelayed, allocation is
+	// When a ResourceClaim has AllocationModeWaitForFirstConsumer, allocation is
 	// delayed until a Pod gets scheduled that needs the ResourceClaim.
 The
 	// scheduler will consider all resource requirements of that Pod and
 	// trigger allocation for a node that fits the Pod.
-	AllocationModeDelayed AllocationMode = "Delayed"
+	AllocationModeWaitForFirstConsumer AllocationMode = "WaitForFirstConsumer"

 	// When a ResourceClaim has AllocationModeImmediate, allocation starts
 	// as soon as the ResourceClaim gets created.
 This is done without